sourcey/sourcey.com/source/2014-03-26-rails-4-omniauth-using-devise-with-twitter-facebook-and-linkedin.markdown

     # Get the identity and user if they exist
     identity = Identity.find_for_oauth(auth)
-    user = identity.user
+    user = identity.user ? identity.user : signed_in_resource

+    # Create the user if needed
     if user.nil?

-      # Get the existing user from email if the OAuth provider gives us an email
+      # Get the existing user by email if the OAuth provider gives us a verified email
+      # If the email has not been verified yet we will force the user to validate it
+      email = auth.info.email if auth.info.email && auth.info.verified_email
-      user = User.where(:email => auth.info.email).first if auth.info.email
+      user = User.where(:email => email).first if email

       # Create the user if it is a new registration
       if user.nil?
         user = User.new(
           name: auth.extra.raw_info.name,
           #username: auth.info.nickname || auth.uid,
-          email: auth.info.email.blank? ?
-TEMP_EMAIL : auth.info.email,
+          email: email ? email : TEMP_EMAIL,
           password: Devise.friendly_token[0,20]
         )
         user.skip_confirmation!
         user.save!
       end
+    end

-      # Associate the identity with the user if not already
+    # Associate the identity with the user if needed
     if identity.user != user
       identity.user = user
       identity.save!
-      end
     end
     user
   end